arkq/bluez-alsa/doc/bluealsa-aplay.1.rst

     Select ALSA playback PCM device to use for audio output.
     The default is ``default``.

+    Internally, **bluealsa-aplay** does not perform any audio transformations nor streams mixing.
+If multiple Bluetooth devices are connected it simply opens a new connection to the ALSA PCM device for each stream.
+Selected hardware parameters like sampling frequency and number of channels are taken from the audio profile of a particular Bluetooth connection.
+Note, that each connection can have a different setup.

+    If playing multiple streams at the same time is not desired, it is possible to change that behavior by using the **--single-audio** option.

     See the section `Selecting An ALSA Playback PCM`_ below for more information on ALSA playback PCM devices.